Cheranga/libs-funky-azure-datatable-extensions/Readme.md

 # Funky Azure Data Table Extensions

-Functions to easily interact with Azure table storage and Cosmos.
+Functions to easily interact with **Azure table storage** and **Cosmos Table API**.
 The library has been developed using C# with functional style programming.

 </div>